ClimbingThekingdom

 XXL school

-Nestled in the heart of the Buëch, Orpierre is a unique village cliff.
-It’s all on foot, from the center to the wall.
-The hard limestone unrolls its lines from 4 to 8, with long routes, single pitches and impeccable equipment.
+Nestled in the heart of the Buëch river, Orpierre is a unique cliff village.
+Everything can be done on foot, from the center to the wall.
+The limestone unrolls its lines from 4 to 8, with big routes, single pitches and impeccable equipment.
 The atmosphere is friendly, the terraces lively and climbers from all over the world gather here.
-An ideal destination not only for improving your skills, but also for tackling iconic pitches perched high above the Baronnies.
+An ideal destination for progress, but also for rubbing shoulders with emblematic pitches perched high above the Baronnies.

 S. Bié